Solar rebates and incentives in Queensland

 The solar energy your system generates, first goes to any power any appliances you are using in your home, the excess is exported back to the grid, unless you have a battery you can store it in.
 A feed-in tariff is the credit you get paid for every kilowatt-hour (kWh) of electricity your system sends back to the grid.

-Feed-in tariffs for South East Queensland
+Feed-in tariffs for south-east Queensland

-If you live in South East Queensland, your feed-in tariff rate is set by your electricity retailer.
+If you live in south-east Queensland, your feed-in tariff rate is set by your electricity retailer.
 The state government sets no minimum rate, meaning retailers offer competitive rates.
 Also referred to as a market feed-in tariff, this system lets you shop for the best deal.

 Feed-in Tariffs for regional Queensland

 The situation is different if you live in regional Queensland.
 Instead of retailer-led pricing, regional Queenslanders can access a fixed feed-in tariff rate.
-For the 2024-25 financial year, this is locked in at 12.377 cents per kilowatt hour.
+For the 2025-26 financial year, this is locked in at 8.66 cents per kilowatt hour.

 How do I claim my feed-in tariffs?